indeedion/TGPT/README.md

 python main.py --generate-variation "/path/to/your/image.png"

 ```
 **Please note** that images will be saved to ~/Pictures/TerminalGPT/.
-You may have to create this folder if it does not allready exist.
+You may have to create this folder if it does not already exist.

 ### Classes Overview
 **ApiKeyFile** handles the retrieval of the API key from a file.
 It stores the API key in memory to avoid reading the file multiple times.